 Whether or not you celebrate Chinese New Year, I think you’ll agree that these paper fortune cookies are super cute!
-And they’re totally perfect for so many other occasions, including Valentine’s Day, birthdays, wedding receptions, and more.
-In fact, my youngest daughter already asked if we can make them again as Valentines...
+And they’re totally perfect for SO many other occasions — Valentine’s Day, birthdays, wedding receptions, etc. In fact, my youngest daughter already asked if we can make Valentine fortune cookies for her school party…

-Luckily, paper fortune cookies are really quite easy to make, so even large quantities won’t take long once you get the folding technique down.
+Luckily, origami fortune cookies are really quite easy to make.
+So even large quantities won’t take long, once you get the folding technique down!

 How To Make Paper Fortune Cookies

-Trace the circles on the back side of the scrapbooking paper, and carefully cut them out.
+Start by tracing the circles on the back side of the scrapbooking paper, and then carefully cutting them out.
 You should be able to fit approximately six circles per sheet of paper.

-If you have an X-Acto compass, you could eliminate this step altogether.
-Just set it to a 3.5" or so diameter and start cutting.
+PRO TIP: If you have a rotary paper cutter, you could eliminate this step altogether.
+Just set it to a 3.5″ diameter and start cutting.